-One thing that I learned was that there are often variations of the same bread in other countries.
+One thing that I learned is that there are often variations of the same bread in other countries.
 The Hungarian egg twist is also referred to as fonott kalacs.
 Kalacs (kaw-lahch) refer to any yeast-raised cake or sweet bread.
 They are braided and can be in a loaf or in a circle.
-They can also be sprinkled with walnuts.
+They can also be sprinkled with walnuts or fruits.

-Now John loves fresh baked bread too.
-However, he doesn’t care for raisins and isn’t overly crazy about nuts in baked goods, so I made my bread without either of these ingredients.
+John loves fresh baked bread too but doesn’t like raisins or nuts in baked goods, so I made my bread without either.
 I do baby that boy.
-It is slightly sweet and has a hint of fresh lemon.
-It’s also delicious as toast with jam.
+This bread is slightly sweet and has a hint of fresh lemon.
+It’s also delicious and makes great toast with jam.

 The instructions said to bake this bread for 50 minutes or 190 degrees F. I checked my bread at 40 minutes and it was already at 206 degrees F. Next time I will check my bread at 30 minutes.
 I enjoyed making this bread, and will make it again.

 - Bacci Bread by A Day in the Life on the Farm